SheruShafiq/Bit-Exam-Main/docs/daily_log.md

 - Noted all the requests and requirements that the client has for the project.
 - Completed all UML Diagrams and submitted them to the client for approval.
 - Succesfully approved all diagrans.
+- Created a prototype of the website's mobile version using Figma, submitted it for approval.